nafarlee/git-good/README.md

 Tell `git` to give the `status` of the current branch name and file names that have outstanding changes in the working directory or staging area.

-You are going to be running this one a lot.
-Git manages a whole lot of information, and it can be quite confusing moving multiple changes throughout three tiers and remotes and such.
+You are going to be running this one a lot. git manages a whole lot of information, and it can be quite confusing moving multiple changes throughout three tiers and remotes and such.

-This command prints out a summary of outstanding changes about the working directory and staging area, as well as some other relevant information, like branch name.

 --------------------------------------------------------------------------------